aptivator/suffixer/README.md

 string or an array of strings that will compose a suffix tree.  `Suffixer()` can also be called with configurations that affect how query results are presented.
 Two settings are available: `returnStrings` and `includeIndices`.
 Both of these are `true` by default.
-Setting `returnStrings` to `false` will return a string identifier.  `includeIndices` as `false` instructs `suffixer` to exclude string indices at which a matched search string begins.
+Setting `returnStrings` to `false` directs to  return a string identifier.  `includeIndices` as `false` instructs `suffixer` to exclude string indices at which a matched search string begins.
+Some use cases may require associating extra information to strings that are in a suffix tree.
+Such linkages could be more efficient to operationalize using an integer identifier versus a full text.

 *Instantiating a Blank Suffix Tree*
 ```javascript